Reading time: 8 min

 16.

-All this makes debugging the procedure in DB2 quite time-consuming for the developer, unlike MSSQL, where it is much easier to identify the location of the error and fix it.
-Therefore, developers are often happy to switch to another SQL dialect.
+All this makes debugging the procedure in DB2 quite time-consuming for the developer.
+In MSSQL Server, it is much easier to identify the location of the error and fix it.
+Therefore, developers are often happy to migrate to another SQL dialect.

 Transactions